hellowizman/F32-for-Android/README.md

 ## How To Get Started

-- Copy content from `Source/F32ForAndroid/f32/src/main/java/com/visuality/f32` folder to your project.

-or

-- Use gradle dependency: `compile 'com.visuality.f32forandroid:f32:2.4'`
+Use gradle dependency: `compile 'com.visuality.f32forandroid:f32:2.4'`

 ## Requirements